-Another good starting point for tonal adjustment is to set the white point.
-Setting the white point maps the lightest pixels in the image to white.
-Some image-editing programs allow you to set both white and black points.
-Setting the black point maps the darkest pixels to black.
-When you set a white and/or black point, the program adjusts the intermediate levels proportionally.
+Another good starting point for tonal adjustment is to set the white point and black point.
+Setting the white point maps the lightest pixels in the image to white and setting the black point maps the darkest pixels to black.
+Digital Image Pro adjusts the intermediate levels proportionally, giving your picture a better tonal range.

-In Digital Image Pro, you set the white point by clicking Adjust Tint on the Touchup menu.
-Then click a place in the photo that is white.
-If there is no white in the picture, try the Tint auto fix button, or adjust the Color and Amount sliders.
+In Digital Image Pro, you set the white point by clicking Exposure and Lighting on the Touchup menu.
+Then click the white point dropper and click a place in the photo that is white.
+Repeat the process with the black point slider.
+If there is no white in the picture, try the Exposure auto fix button.

-3 Adjust color balance.
+3. Adjust color balance.
 In most image-editing programs, making a single adjustment to a color in the image will affect all of the colors in the image.
 With a color wheel, you can predict how a color adjustment will affect the other color in the picture.
 Also, you can increase the amount of a color by decreasing the amount of the opposite color on the color wheel, and vice versa.
 For example, to decrease a reddish cast in a picture, try increasing the amount of green.
 To make the sky more blue, decrease yellow, its opposite color.